T0astBread/neonfox/README.md

 # neonfox
-Dark theme with vibrant colors for FireFox
+Dark theme with vibrant colors for Firefox

 ## Installation
-1. Install the Add-on like you would normally
+1. Install the add-on like you would normally

 If you also want the monospace font (or any font/styles you like if you know CSS):